 Patrick Ewing biography

-Patrick Ewing early life as an immigrant from Jamaica was difficult.
-He rose above by dedicating himself to basketball, gaining entry into Georgetown University in 1981, where he quickly became a team leader.
+Patrick Ewing's early life as an immigrant from Jamaica was difficult.
+He rose above by dedicating himself to basketball, gaining entry in 1981 into Georgetown University, where he quickly became a team leader.
 He went on to play for the New York Knicks, Seattle SuperSonics and Orlando Magic.
-He has won two Olympic gold medals in basketball and been inducted into the Basketball Hall of Fame.
+He went on to win two Olympic gold medals in basketball in 1984 and 1992, and was inducted into the Basketball Hall of Fame.

-Athlete.
-Born Patrick Aloysius Ewing in Kingston, Jamaica, August 5, 1962.
-Father Carl Ewing worked as a mechanic, and mother Dorothy Ewing stayed at home to raise the family's seven children.
+Patrick Aloysius Ewing was born in Kingston, Jamaica, August 5, 1962, to father Carl Ewing, who worked as a mechanic, and mother Dorothy Ewing, who stayed at home to raise the family's seven children.
 Ewing's parents immigrated to American when Patrick was seven.
 However, the family suffered so much financially that Ewing remained on the island for four years with his siblings, until his parents earned enough to bring each of the children to the U.S. Ewing finally came to America at the age of 11, moving into a five-room house in Cambridge, Massachusetts, with the rest of his family.

 Determined to succeed, Ewing worked hard as a high school student at Cambridge's Rindge and Latin School.
 On the court, Ewing led his team to three state championships, and also tried out for the 1980 Olympic team.
 Although he didn't make the team, the experience was a coup to the young athlete, who was the first high school student to be invited to the Olympic basketball try-outs.
 During this time, Ewing also joined the MIT-Wellesley Upward Bound Program, a college-prep program for economically disadvantaged high school students.
 The work paid off; Ewing earned entry into Georgetown University in Washington, D.C.